 With the industry and the government working in concert, the fishery rebounded with astonishing swiftness.
 By 1999, the catch per unit effort had risen from below 0.5 kilograms per pot to over 1 kilogram.
 By 2009 it was up to 1.3 kilograms per pot.

 The lynchpin of the system’s success, however, is the government’s ability to set the total allowable catch just right.
 In New Zealand, the Rock Lobster Industry Council is responsible for gathering data on how many lobster lurk beneath the waves.
 The Industry Council then hires scientists to assess the data in each of New Zealand’s nine regions, and the biologists advise fishery managers on what the total allowable catch should be in each region.
 In essence, the fishermen co-manage their own fishery, and it’s worked well.
-“Once they owned quota, they figured it out quite quickly,” Breen says.
+“Once they owned quota, they figured it out quite quickly,” says Paul Breen, one of the biologists who advises the fishery.
 “They became very responsible managers.”